aldelaro5/Bug-Fables-Internal-Docs/README.md

 Name | Completion | Comments
 ------ | ------ | -------
-ItemList | ~95% | Just needs to cleanup a bit, mostly done SetText | ~60% | ~130 commands done out of ~210 refferenced ones
+ItemList | ~95% | Just needs to cleanup a bit, mostly done SetText | ~70% | ~160 commands done out of 217 ones + needs some cleanup

-Last push with a command added: 2022-12-22
+Last push with a command added: 2022-12-26

 All SetText commands from the 0.4.5 public demo have been documented.